 Michael Chabon’s first novel, The Mysteries of Pittsburgh, was originally written for his master’s thesis at U.C.
 Irvine and became a New York Times bestseller.
 Chabon’s second novel, Wonder Boys, was also a bestseller, and was made into a critically-acclaimed film featuring actors Michael Douglas and Tobey Maguire.
 Michael Chabon believes that three things are required for success as a novelist: talent, luck, and discipline.
 As he says, “Discipline is the one element of those three things that you can control, and so that is the one that you have to focus on controlling, and you just have to hope and trust in the other two.”
 Chabon’s hope and trust certainly paid off.

 Chabon's short story collections are A Model World and Other Stories and Werewolves In Their Youth.
 Chabon's essay collections include Maps & Legends, Manhood for Amateurs: The Pleasures & Regrets of a Husband, Father & Son, and most recently, Pops: Fatherhood in Pieces.
 His young adult novel, Summerland, won the 2003 Mythopoeic Fantasy Award for Children’s Literature.
 His children’s book, The Astonishing Secret of Awesome Man was illustrated by Jake Parker.
 He has also created a series of graphic novels titled Michael Chabon Presents The Amazing Adventures of the Escapist.
 Chabon’s story "Son of the Wolfman" was chosen for the 1999 O. Henry collection and for a National Magazine Award.
 Chabon’s novella The Final Solution was awarded the 2005 National Jewish Book Award and also the 2003 Aga Khan Prize for Fiction by The Paris Review.
 He edited, with Ayelet Waldman, Kingdom of Olives and Ash: Writers Confront the Occupation, a book of essays about 50 years of Israeli occupation in Palestine.
 He is currently editing an anthology in celebration of the 100th anniversary of the American Civil Liberties Union to be published in 2020.
+His newest book of essays is Bookends: Collected Intros and Outros.

 Michael Chabon has lectured widely on topics including the art and craft of writing, the tradition of Jewish fiction, and Vladimir Nabokov, to name but a very few.
 He has appeared before audiences all over the United States and in Russia, Finland, Lithuania, Italy, France, Great Britain, Germany and Canada.
 He has spoken to the creative teams at Pixar Animation Studios about fantasy and childhood, to the employees of Industrial Light and Magic about the art of storytelling, and to many different literary, Jewish, and corporate organizations about a wide variety of topics.